cyw214/html-css-javascript-for-web-dev/README.md

 ##  Module 3

 This module examines bootstrap's navbar classes, specifically the collapsable navbar available for the mobile viewport, along with various other bootstrap classes.
 When viewed from a mobile phone, a menu is madae available for navigating each div.
-The final product can be found [here](https://cyw214.github.io/html-css-javascript-for-web-dev/module3-solution).
+While viewed from a tablet viewport or desktop viewport the menu option does not appear The final product can be found [here](https://cyw214.github.io/html-css-javascript-for-web-dev/module3-solution).